texfaq/texfaq.github.io/FAQ-acrobat.md

 ---

-There are three general routes to PDF output: Adobe's original ''distillation'' route (via PostScript output), direct conversion of a DVI file, and the use of a direct TeX-like PDF generator such as [pdfTeX](FAQ-pdftex).
+There are three general routes to PDF output: Adobe's original "distillation" route (via PostScript output), direct conversion of a DVI file, and the use of a direct TeX-like PDF generator such as [pdfTeX](FAQ-pdftex).